-Like all of the Fossil Group's fourth generation smartwatches, all four of these things are now present in the Falster 2, which retains the good looks of the first while now filled to the brim with features.
+As with all of the Fossil Group's fourth generation smartwatches, all four of these things are now present in the Falster 2, which retains the good looks of the first while being filled to the brim with features.

 Essential reading: Best Wear watches to own right now